EUR/USD 1.17021 ▼ 0.03%

 IC Markets offers over 2,200 instruments including Forex, stock CFDs, indices, commodities, bonds, and crypto CFDs.
 The selection is deeper, particularly in stock CFDs and indices.

-XM provides 1,000+ instruments covering Forex, stock CFDs, indices, commodities, precious metals, energies, and crypto CFDs.
-While the total count is lower, it covers all major markets and is more than sufficient for most retail traders.
+XM provides 1,400+ instruments covering Forex, stock CFDs, indices, commodities, precious metals, energies, and crypto CFDs.
+It covers all major markets and is more than sufficient for most retail traders.

 Who Should Choose XM?#